International Tchaikovsky Competition: History

 Held every four years, the first competition, in 1958, included two disciplines: piano and violin.
 Beginning with the second competition, in 1962, a cello category was added, and the vocal division was introduced during the third competition in 1966.
 In 1990, a fifth discipline was announced for the IX International Tchaikovsky Competition: a contest for violin makers, which traditionally comes before the main competition.
 In 2019, two new categories were added to the competition, woodwinds and brass.

 Tianxu An incident

 On 25 June 2019, at the final round of the piano category, Chinese competitor Tianxu An was supposed to play Tchaikovsky's Piano Concerto No. 1 followed by Rachmaninoff's Rhapsody on a Theme of Paganini.
-However, the scores on the orchestra's and conductor's stands were placed in reversed order and the Rachmaninoff piece was announced first, different from what the pianist requested.
+However, the scores on the orchestra's and conductor's stands were placed in reverse order and the Rachmaninoff piece was announced first, different from what the pianist requested.
 Since An didn't understand Russian, he was unaware of the situation.
 With the piano entry in the Rachmaninoff almost immediate, the performance "began with a failure".
 Following the incident, jury chair Denis Matsuev invited him to perform the program again, but An declined.
 The competition made an official apology and the orchestra administration suspended the responsible staff after the event.
 An was eventually awarded a "special prize" for his confidence and courage.